learning-zone/angular-basics/README.md

 3. Only call the functions supported by the compiler
 4. Decorated and data-bound class members must be public.

-#### Q. What are the two phases of AOT?
+#### Q. What are the three phases of AOT?
 The AOT compiler works in three phases,
-1. **Code Analysis:** The compiler records a representation of the source
+1. **Code Analysis:** In this phase, the TypeScript compiler and AOT collector create a representation of the source.
-2. **Code generation:** It handles the interpretation as well as places restrictions on what it interprets.
+2. **Code Generation:** It handles the interpretation as well as places restrictions on what it interprets.
-3. **Validation:** In this phase, the Angular template compiler uses the TypeScript compiler to validate the binding expressions in templates.
+3. **Template Type Checking:** In this phase, the Angular template compiler uses the TypeScript compiler to validate the binding expressions in templates.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>